idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 top-level ones and those defined in a ``where`` clause, you need to:

 1. declare the function and its type
-2. define the function via pattern matching
+2. define the function by pattern matching

 .. code-block:: idris